RS-PYTHON/rs-server/README.md

 # operational-services
-Repository containing all operational services required for the RefSys system.
+Repository that includes all the operational services needed for the RefSys platform.